Creating a Simple Plugin

 no_data_available,No data available,Pas de données disponibles

-This process can be challenging and requires knowledge of the Shiny library.
+This is not simple and requires knowing how to manipulate the Shiny library.
 To learn more about Shiny, we recommend the excellent book Mastering Shiny.

-Before sharing your plugin, it’s essential to document it so that users know what it does and how to use it.
+Before sharing the plugin, it is necessary to document it, so that users know what it is for and how to use it.

-To do this, go to the Summary page of your plugin.
-You’ll notice that the “Short Description” field on the left and the “Description” field on the right are empty.
+For this, go to the plugin Summary page.
+You see that the “Short description” fields on the left and “Description” on the right are empty.

-Click the “Edit Information” button on the left side of the screen.
+Click on the “Edit information” button on the left side of the screen.

-You can now edit the plugin information, including the authors who contributed to its creation and a short description that will appear on the plugin page.
+You can then modify the information related to the plugin, including the authors who helped in its design and a short description, which will be displayed on the plugins page.

-For example, we might provide the following short description for our plugin: “A plugin for visualizing structured data as a histogram”.
+We could for example give this short description to our plugin: “A plugin allowing visualization of structured data as a histogram”.

-You can also edit the Full description by clicking the icon in the top right of the screen.
+You can also edit the Complete description by clicking on the icon at the top right of the screen.

 This will open an editor where you can write the description in Markdown format.

-Once you’ve finalized the description, click the “Save updates” icon on the right side of the screen.
+Once the description modifications are validated, click on the “Save modifications” icon on the right side of the screen.

-To confirm changes to the plugin information, click the “Save” icon on the left side of the screen.
+To validate the plugin information modifications, click on the “Save” icon on the left side of the screen.

-Now that your plugin information is complete, you can share it via the “Share” tab at the top right of the screen, following this tutorial.
+Now that your plugin information is well documented, you will be able to share it via the “Share” tab, at the top right of the screen, by following this tutorial.